You’ve turned to literature in times of crisis, but have you considered how important a crisis is in literature?

 Crises are questions, they’re dilemmas, and since they’re happening in a character’s head, they usually occur “off screen.”
 In other words, they’re implied but not specified.
 BUT you the writer still need to know what the literary crisis is in every story you write.

 Where does the literary crisis occur?
-Coyne puts the crisis directly in the middle of your story.
-In the Story Grid framework, it goes:
+Coyne puts the crisis directly in the middle of your story specifically following a Turning Point Progressive Complication (TPPC), or an action or revelation that forces the character, probably the point of view character, into a crisis decision In the Story Grid framework, it goes:

 - Inciting incident.
 There’s a problem.

-- Crisis.
-The problem gets so bad that the character has no choice but to deal with it.
-Again, usually this happens off screen.
+- Crisis Decision.
+The character has no choice but to deal with the problem.
+Even not dealing with it ends with a consequence.
+(This usually this happens off screen.)

 - Climax.
 The character makes his or her choice and the climax is the action that follows.